 Your fans may add a ‘like’ or a comment, but they’re not there to meet you exclusively.
 It’s harder to capture their attention for anything but a few minutes unless you manage to engage them in a conversation on your page.

 Having a blog, on the other hand, is like being the host at your own party.
 You’re the star!
 You decide the theme and the conversation and everyone drops in to read your post and comment if they feel inclined.

 If nothing else, they have a takeaway – your contribution to their knowledge base.
 Also, you can capture their email and add them to your subscriber list so they can visit again and again.

 #4.
 Social Networks Offer Limited Branding Abilities

 If you’ve ever used Facebook’s cryptic FBML (now on its way out) code to add a few bells and whistles to your page, you’ll know how complicated it can be to give your social networks a look and feel that’s similar to your business and brand.

-While there are services that help you add custom code and backgrounds to your Facebook and Twitter account, it’s still not easy going for the technically-challenged.
+While there are services that help you add custom code and backgrounds to your Facebook and Twitter accounts, it’s still not easygoing for the technically challenged.